 - Plants must be mounted on sheets that are no larger than 14" wide by 14" high.
 Proper plant mount should include root as well as stem and leaf tissue.
 Plants should be glued rather than taped and the mounts should be protected with a clear clover. - Exhibits will be judged based on completeness of plant mount, accuracy of identification, label, neatness, and conformity to exhibit requirements.
-Refer to Scoresheet SF261. - Each completed mount must have the following information (see example below) in the lower right corner of the mounting sheet: Scientific name (in italic or underlined), with authority, Common name, County of collection, Collection date, Collector's name, Personal collection number, indicating the order that plants were collected in your personal collection, Other information depending on class selected, i.e., noxious, life form.
+Refer to Scoresheet SF261. - Each completed mount must have the following information (see example below) in the lower right corner of the mounting sheet: - 1.
+Scientific name (in italic or underlined), with authority - 2.
+Common name - 3.
+County of collection - 4.
+Collection date - 5.
+Collector's name - 6.
+Personal collection number, indicating order that plants were collected - 7.
+Other information depending on class selected, i.e., noxious, life form.
 This information should be typed or printed neatly.